gabriela-correa/lambda-OPES-d-AFED/README.md

 - **N-acetylglycinamide (Ac-Gly-NH₂) in octanol**;
 - **quinone in water**.

-The sampling protocols include λ-dAFED, λ-OPES-Explore, λ-OPES, λ-OPES-d-AFED, and Hamiltonian replica exchange (REX).
+The sampling protocols include λ-AFED, λ-OPES-Explore, λ-OPES, λ-OPES-d-AFED, and Hamiltonian replica exchange (REX).
 Calculations are organized into three independent replicates.

 ## Repository structure